SazzatHj/IELTS-Preparation-Notebook/03-Writing-Module/02-Writing-Task-1-Line-Chart.md

 Looking at the details, Art Gallery attendance started at roughly 22% in 1980, followed by a dramatic surge to its peak at nearly 38% in 1985.
 However, this was followed by a sharp drop to under 20% in 1990, eventually plummeting to its lowest point at around 8% in 2010.
 In stark contrast, Pavilions saw a steady and significant climb, starting from just over 23% in 1980 and reaching a substantial peak of approximately 48% in 1995, before declining to 31% by 2010.

 ### Main Body 2
+The other two popular visiting spots in Brighton, England, were Art Gallery and Festival from 1980 to 2010.
+During this period, the number of people who travelled to Festival decreased slightly from 30% to nearly 28%, a fall of 2% in 30 years.
+In 1980, the Art Gallery was the third most popular tourist spot, which peaked at 38% in 1985.
+However, over the next 25 years, the number of visitors to this declined to roughly 10%.

+or

 Regarding the other venues, Festivals began as the most popular attraction in 1980 at nearly 30%, but gradually decreased to a low of 25% in 1995, before leveling off and stabilizing at 28% through 2010.
 Conversely, Piers remained the least visited venue for most of the period, hovering between 9% and 14%, until a late surge brought its attendance up to just over 22% in 2010, surpassing Art Galleries."*